 Today I was just reading the news for Saudi Arabia.
 Saudi Arabia introduced a VAT (Value Added Tax) last January and today they said that in the last 18 months the total increase in Saudi's tax revenue was 89%.
 This was done only by introducing a 5% VAT in the country.
 Yes, it is harsh, but we need to do that because we cannot depend on the oil and gas to finance our budgets and we cannot depend on oil and gas to enlarge our economy.

-Adnan Z. Amin Director-General Emeritus, International Renewable Energy Agency, Abu Dhabi n the last five or six decades, the political, social, economic and security structures in the Arab region have been built on the back of the hydrocarbon economy.
+Adnan Z. Amin Director-General Emeritus, International Renewable Energy Agency, Abu Dhabi

 IS THE ARAB REGION PREPARED FOR ENERGY TRANSITION?